 Bryson Charitable Group

 "One of the difficulties with EVS is that when we send volunteers they don’t always come back," jokes Mary.
 "But that’s also one of the joyous things of it."

-Bryson Charitable Group is Northern Ireland's leading social enterprise tackling major social and economic challenges and has been involved in hosting and sending EVS volunteers since 1997. it is both a sending and co-ordinating organisation for EVS, meaning it arranges for young people to volunteer abroad as well as for volunteers to come to Northern Ireland.
+Bryson Charitable Group is Northern Ireland's leading social enterprise tackling major social and economic challenges and has been involved in hosting and sending EVS volunteers since 1997. it was both a sending and co-ordinating organisation for EVS, meaning it arranged for young people to volunteer abroad as well as for volunteers to come to Northern Ireland.